Imagine creating 3-dimensional objects with a writing device, and you’ve got the concept of a 3D printing pen.

 Another great way to learn your 3D printing pen is to create simple shapes at first.
 Lay down an old T-shirt or piece of scrap paper and begin printing circles, triangles, squares, and rectangles.
 Move on to diamonds and free-hand shapes as you gain confidence.

 This can be a great way to teach your children how to draw as well.
-Print a shape with your pen and then allow them to do the same.
-Letters and numbers take on a new life when they’re 3-dimensional and colorful as well.
+Print a shape with your pen, and then allow them to do the same.
+Letters and numbers take on a new life when they’re 3-dimensional and colorful.

-As you become more comfortable with printing basic shapes, give them some dimension.
+As you become more comfortable printing basic shapes, give them some dimension.

 Print upwards, downwards, and sideways to create depth.
-This will allow you to practice how fast or slow you need to print and move your hand as you create 3D shapes.
+This will allow you to practice how fast or slow you need to print and move your hand to create 3D shapes.

 Once you’ve got the hang of that, move on to some of the simple projects we’ve listed below.